dotnet/roslyn/docs/compilers/Error Log Format.md

   "version": "2.1.0",
 ```

-2. `runs` information: The core entry in the error log file is the `runs` section with a single run entry within in for the build.
+2. `runs` information: The core entry in the error log file is the `runs` section with a single run entry within it for the build.
 The run entry has 3 main parts:
   1. `results` section: This section contains an array of result entries, where each result corresponds to information about a reported compiler or analyzer `Diagnostic`.
 More details in [`Result` format for each compiler or analyzer `Diagnostic` instance](#result-format-for-each-compiler-or-analyzer-diagnostic-instance).
   2. `tools` section: This section contains information about the compiler build and version.
 Additionally, it contains a `rules` array, where each rule entry corresponds to metadata or `DiagnosticDescriptor` information about each reported analyzer diagnostic.
 More details in [`Rule` format for each analyzer supported `DiagnosticDescriptor` instance](#rule-format-for-each-analyzer-supported-diagnosticdescriptor-instance)
   3. `columnKind` section: This section contains information about the unit in which the tool measures columns.
 C# and Visual Basic compilers uses utf16 code units.